Darjeeling: Flora and fauna

 Darjeeling is a part of the Eastern Himalayan zoo-geographic zone.
 Flora around Darjeeling comprises sal, oak, semi-evergreen, temperate and alpine forests.
 Dense evergreen forests of sal and oak lie around the city, where a wide variety of rare orchids are found.
 The Lloyd's Botanical Garden preserves common and rare species of plants, while the Padmaja Naidu Himalayan Zoological Park specialises in conserving and breeding endangered Himalayan species.
 Darjeeling and the surrounding region face deforestation due to increasing demand for wood fuel and timber, as well as air pollution from increasing vehicular traffic.

 Forests and wildlife in the district are managed and protected by the Divisional Forest Officer of the Territorial and Wildlife wing of the West Bengal Forest Department.
 The fauna found in Darjeeling includes several species of ducks, teals, plovers and gulls that pass Darjeeling while migrating to and from Tibet.
 Small mammals found in the region include civets (such as small and large Indian civets, masked palm civet, spotted linsang and binturong), mongooses (such as Indian grey mongoose and crab-eating mongoose) and badgers (such as Burmese ferret-badger and greater hog badger).
 Other carnivores found in the area include Himalayan black bear and red panda.
-A conservation centre for red pandas opened at Darjeeling Zoo in 2014, building on a prior captive breeding program; this Species Survival Plan had about 25 red pandas by 2016.
+A conservation centre for red pandas opened at Darjeeling Zoo in 2014, building on a prior captive breeding programme; this Species Survival Plan had about 25 red pandas by 2016.
 The Himalayan newt Tylotriton verrucosus, one of two salamander species occurring in India, is found in wetlands in the vicinity.
 The Himalayan relict dragonfly Epiophlebia laidlawi, one of just four species in the family Epiophlebiidae, was first described from the region.